 Melt 1 stick of butter in large pan over medium heat.
 Saute celery, onions, and sage together until vegetables are cooked through.
 Add pepper.
 Transfer to mixing bowl with breads.

-- Using the same pan, add the sausage and break it up with a spoon as it browns.
+- Using the same pan, add the pork breakfast sausage and break it up with a spoon as it browns.
 Add to the bowl with the bread/vegetable mixture and mix it all together thoroughly, adding chicken broth as needed to slightly moisten the mixture.

 FOR THE TURCHICKEN: